bespon/bespon_website/docs/spec_overview.md

 ## Tags

-All types discussed thus far are implicitly typed.
-BespON also provides for explicitly typed objects, with the tagging syntax `(tag)>`.
-Support for tags and associated binary types will be added to the Python implementation soon.
+BespON provides for explicitly typed objects, with the tagging syntax `(tag)>`.
+Support for tags will be added to the Python implementation soon.
+By default, tags will only be used to support binary types and perhaps a few other types beyond those already discussed.

 Tag syntax makes possible byte strings.
 ```text